 Senator Christine M. Tartaglione was born September 21, 1960, in Philadelphia.
 She is the daughter of the late Eugene and Margaret Tartaglione.
 The Senator is a lifetime Philadelphia resident.
 She attended St. Martin of Tours, St. Basil Academy and Peirce Junior College where she graduated Maxima Cum Laude.

-In 1994, Senator Tartaglione became only the fifth woman in state history to win election to the State Senate and in 2010 she became the first woman elected to Senate Democratic Leadership when she was chosen Caucus Secretary.
-Now in her seventh term, she is Minority Chairwoman of the Labor and Industry Committee, and serves on the Law and Justice, Democratic Policy and Rules committees.
+In 1994, Senator Tartaglione became only the fifth woman in state history to win election to the State Senate and in 2010 became the first woman elected to Senate Democratic Leadership when she was chosen Caucus Secretary.
+Now in her seventh term, she is Democratic Chairwoman of the Labor and Industry Committee, and serves on the Law and Justice, Aging and Youth, Banking and Insurance, Legislative Budget and Finance committees and the Senate Committee on Ethics.
 She also serves as chairwoman of the Philadelphia and Southeastern Pennsylvania Senate delegations.

 Continuing her focus on issues important to senior citizens, children and working families, Senator Tartaglione has proudly supported legislation that provides for: